-Despite the uncertainty and apprehension that we are all facing with regard to the evolving coronavirus pandemic, I want to take a moment to share with you some important information.
-The tuition equity bill that passed the Virginia General Assembly just a few short weeks ago is potentially life-changing for undocumented students in Virginia.
-This bill will make in-state tuition accessible to Virginia high school graduates and it is a huge victory to ensure that immigration status won’t prevent ambitious young Virginians from accessing affordable, in-state tuition.
+The tuition equity bill that passed the Virginia General Assembly in 2020 is life-changing for undocumented students in Virginia.
+This bill makes in-state tuition accessible to ALL Virginia high school graduates and it is a huge victory to ensure that immigration status won’t prevent ambitious young Virginians from accessing affordable, in-state tuition.

-Below, you will find information about the expansion of in-state tuition in Virginia, which we hope can help students and their families as they make their final college decisions during the next few weeks.
-If you or your family are considering accessing in-state tuition this year, or if you know students who will now be able to access in-state tuition, please read, follow and/or share the following guidance:
+Below, you will find information about the expansion of in-state tuition in Virginia, which we hope can help students and their families as they make their final college decisions.
+If you or your family are considering accessing in-state tuition, or if you know students who will now be able to access in-state tuition, please read, follow and/or share the following guidance:

 Virginia Tuition Equity Bill Information

-BACKGROUND: The In-State Tuition Equity Bill passed both the House (HB 1547) and Senate (SB 935) of Virginia’s General Assembly on February 27, 2020 and is currently scheduled to be signed by the Governor on April 11, 2020.
-The bill is set to take effect on July 1, 2020 and would allow all residents of Virginia to access in-state tuition at all 39 of Virginia’s public colleges and universities starting in Fall 2020.
+BACKGROUND: The In-State Tuition Equity Bill passed both the House (HB 1547) and Senate (SB 935) of Virginia’s General Assembly on February 27, 2020 and was signed by the Governor on April 11, 2020.
+The bill took effect on July 1, 2020 and allows all residents of Virginia to access in-state tuition at all 39 of Virginia’s public colleges and universities.